asciinema/asciinema-player/README.md

 extracting the archive you will get `asciinema-player.js` and `asciinema-player.css` files.

-### Include the player and your recording in your HTML page
+### Use the player in your HTML page

+Add player files (`.js` and `.css`) together with the recording `.json` file to your site assets, then initialize the player as seen on the example below:

 ```html
 <html>